File Management becomes easy if you know the right commands.

 - Files are denoted in white.

 - You will find similar color schemes in different flavors of Linux.

 Suppose, your "Music" folder has following sub-directories and files.

 You can use 'ls-R' to shows all the files not only in directories but also subdirectories

 'ls -al' gives detailed information of the files.
 The command provides information in a columnar format.
-The columns provide the following information:
+The columns contain the following information: